-For a vehicle, reduce your basis by any diesel-powered highway vehicle credit, qualified electric vehicle credit, or deduction for clean-fuel vehicles you claimed.
+For a vehicle, reduce your basis by any qualified electric vehicle credit or deduction for clean-fuel vehicles you claimed.
 If you converted the property from personal use to business/investment use, your basis for depreciation is the smaller of the property's adjusted basis or its fair market value on the date of conversion.

 Column (e).
 Multiply column (d) by the percentage in column (c).
-From that result, subtract any section 179 expense deduction, any special depreciation allowance, and half of any investment credit taken before 1986 (unless you took the reduced credit).
+From that result, subtract any section 179 expense deduction, any special depreciation allowance, any credit for employer-provided childcare facilities and services, and half of any investment credit taken before 1986 (unless you took the reduced credit).
 For automobiles and other listed property placed in service after 1985 (i.e., transition property), reduce the depreciable basis by the entire investment credit.